-The most common issue with torso fitting in a backpack is that the shoulder straps don’t get high enough over your shoulders.
+The most common issue with torso length in a backpack is that the shoulder straps don’t get high enough over your shoulders.
 When you cinch those straps down the straps will press too much on your shoulders, putting more weight on them than necessary.
 The hips are where you want the bulk of the weight.

-Hip Belt Measurement
+Backpack Hip Belt Position and Measurement

 This line is higher than where your pants and belt usually sit, so the measurement should be slightly different from your typical waist measurement for clothes.
 However, using your waist measurement is a good way of ball-parking the actual hip belt measurement.

 You’ll know if you measured correctly if the backpack hip belt position is comfortable, tight, and distributes the weight well.
 You want the top point of your hip bones, which are higher than you think they may be, to sit in the middle of the padded portion of the hip belt.
 This will ensure the weight is coming down properly.